 Alcohol-tolerant individuals require more alcohol to produce the same effect, such as reducing anxiety.
 Liver enzymes that detoxify alcohol increase with frequent drinking as the liver works to break down alcohol more quickly than when first exposed to alcohol.
 Some of the following symptoms may be exhibited with tolerance:

 - General malaise

-The amount of time it takes for a person to develop tolerance differs person to person.
+The amount of time it takes for a person to develop tolerance differs from person to person.
 Generally speaking, long-term exposure to alcohol can lead to tolerance and eventual dependence and addiction.
-If a person with alcohol dependence stops drinking, withdrawal symptoms begin including possible tremors, anxiety, sweating, hallucinations and seizures.
+If a person with alcohol dependence stops drinking, withdrawal symptoms begin including possible tremors, anxiety, sweating, hallucinations, and seizures.
 The brain is the biggest indicator of how the body reacts to alcohol.

-A person who wants to lower tolerance to alcohol can do so by moderating the quantity and frequency with which drinking occurs.
-When a person is not able to quit drinking without help, treatment options are available to support transition into sobriety and recovery.
+A person who wants to lower their tolerance to alcohol can do so by moderating the quantity and frequency with which drinking occurs.
+When a person is not able to quit drinking without help, treatment options are available to support the transition into sobriety and recovery.
 Methods of treatment vary depending on what the individual needs and is able or willing to experience.
-Inpatient and outpatient programs are available with different options for recovery including 12 step programs and various other programs to support sobriety.
+Inpatient and outpatient programs are available with different options for recovery including 12-step programs and various other programs to support sobriety.